Geriatric Sleep Disorder

 Clinical Context: Mirtazapine exhibits both noradrenergic and serotonergic activity.
 In cases of depression associated with severe insomnia and anxiety, mirtazapine has been shown to be superior to other SSRIs.

 Clinical Context: Trazodone is an antagonist at the 5-HT2 receptor and minimally inhibits the reuptake of 5-HT.
 It has negligible affinity for cholinergic and histaminergic receptors.
 Trazodone is not associated with tolerance or withdrawal effects but it may prolong the QTc interval.
 Associated orthostatic hypotension can be minimized by administration with food.
-Limited data exist regarding efficacy in patients who are not depressed, and the FDA has not approved trazodone as a hypnotic.
+Limited data exist regarding efficacy in patients without depression, and the FDA has not approved trazodone as a hypnotic.

 Sedating antidepressants like trazodone and mirtazapine in low doses are often prescribed at bedtime for insomnia.
 Little scientific evidence supports efficacy in the treatment of insomnia without associated depression; their use in patients with insomnia without depression is not FDA approved and should be considered off-label use.
 Doxepin is the only antidepressant, which, at a very low dose, is FDA approved for insomnia.